 The Reverend Lacey Brown is our Senior Minister.
 She is a leader who looks to empower those around her.
 She understands the Christian faith to be a journey of discovery and evolution.
 We were created to experience community, find joy in one another, and partner with the Holy Spirit to build the Kingdom of God.
 Under her attentive leadership, our church is growing together in God’s love.

 Pastor Lacey was raised in Ft Myers, FL.
 She earned her B.A. in philosophy and religion from Flagler College and her Master of Divinity from Columbia Theological Seminary (CTS).
 She was ordained on October 19, 2014, at Kirkwood UCC in Atlanta, GA.
 She served on staff at Central Congregational UCC in Atlanta, GA for seven years before moving to Raleigh.
 Currently, she is working toward graduation with a Doctor of Ministry (D.Min) degree from Columbia Theological Seminary in 2023.

 Pastor Lacey sees her ministry as active participation in the life of the community.
 She likes to be out and about, visiting church members, interacting with youth, meeting folks for coffee or walks in the park, and serving the wider community.
 She believes each individual is called to embody the compassion of Christ and spread the good news of God’s love.

 The Reverend Śānti Matthews started on staff at CUCC in 2007 as a part-time youth leader.
 She deeply values her work with youth and believes that they are the future of the church and have much to offer us in terms of being vulnerable, caring, open, curious, and courageous.
 Pastor Śānti has helped to create and nurture a vibrant youth program including Sunday school, Confirmation class, service projects, mission trips, summer camps, retreats, fellowship, worship leadership, and intergenerational events.

-Through the years, Śānti has become more and more interested and invested in facilitating the whole church in their effort to be one, to be well, and to thrive.
+Through the years, Pastor Śānti has become more and more interested and invested in facilitating the whole church in their effort to be one, to be well, and to thrive.
 She especially enjoys helping members connect, know one another, and care for one another.